-If you are a corporation with an enterprise data center operation from July 1, 2016 until July 1, 2017, with an approved investment of at least \$150 million, multiply the sales factor from Line 2(c) by 4.
-The sales factor is quadruple-weighted. - Line 2f Sum of Percentages: If the standard multi-state factor with double-weighted sales factor is used, add Lines 2(a), 2(b) and 2(d).
-If you are using a quadruple-weighted sales factor, add Lines 2(a), 2(b) and Line 2(e). - Line 2g Multifactor Percentage: Line 2(f) divided by the number 4 (doubled-weighted sales) or 6 (quadruple-weighted) reduced by the number of factors, if any, having no denominator.
+- beginning on July 1, 2017 and thereafter, taxpayers are required to use a single sales factor method of apportionment. - Line 2(f) Sum of Percentages: If the standard multi-state factor with double-weighted sales factor is used, add Lines 2(a), 2(b), and 2(d).
+If you are using a quadruple-weighted sales factor, add Lines 2(a), 2(b) and Line 2(e). - Line 2(g) Multifactor Percentage: Line 2(f) divided by the number 4 (doubled-weighted sales) or 6 (quadruple-weighted) reduced by the number of factors, if any, having no denominator.
 Standard apportionable income is apportioned by multiplying the income by a fraction, the numerator of which is the property factor plus the payroll factor, plus 2 times the sales factor, and the denominator of which is 4.

-Quadruple-Weighted Sales: if you are a corporation with an enterprise data center operation that enters into a memorandum of understanding with the Virginia Economic Development Partnership ("VEDP") to make a new capital investment of \$150 million or more that has a taxable year beginning on or after July 1, 2016, the numerator consists of the property factor, plus the payroll factor, plus 4 times the sales factor, and the denominator of which is 6.
+Quadruple-Weighted Sales: If you are a corporation with an enterprise data center operation that enters into a memorandum of understanding with the Virginia Economic Development Partnership ("VEDP") to make a new capital investment of \$150 million or more that has a taxable year beginning on or after July 1, 2016, the numerator consists of the property factor, plus the payroll factor, plus 4 times the sales factor, and the denominator of which is 6.
 If the sales factor does not exist, the denominator of the fraction shall be the number of existing factors.
 If the sales factor exists, but the payroll factor or the property factor does not exist, the denominator of the fraction shall be the number of existing factors (sales-one factor, and payroll or property, if they exist, plus 3).
+For taxable years beginning on and after July 1, 2017, taxpayers are required to use a single sales factor method of apportionment.

-- Line 3 Income Subject to Virginia Tax - Line 3a Virginia Taxable Income: Enter Virginia Taxable Income from Form 500, Line 7. - Line 3b Total Dividends: Enter the total amount of allocable dividends (allocated to business's commercial domicile). - Line 3c Nonapportionable Investment Function Income:
+Line 3 Income Subject to Virginia Tax

+- Line 3(a) Virginia Taxable Income: Enter Virginia Taxable Income from Form 500, Line 7. - Line 3(b) Total Dividends: Enter the total amount of allocable dividends (allocated to business's commercial domicile). - Line 3(c) Nonapportionable Investment Function Income: